shubhamkumar785/shubhamkumar785/README.md

 ## ✨ About Me

-🚀 My journey as a Java Developer started with mastering Core Java fundamentals OOPs, collections, and exception handling.
-Over time, I expanded into Advanced Java with JDBC, Servlets, and JSP, which gave me the foundation to build dynamic applications.
+🚀 Java Developer with a strong foundation in Core Java, OOPs, collections, and exception handling.
+Experienced in Advanced Java technologies including JDBC, Servlets, and JSP.

-🌱 Currently, I’m diving deeper into Spring & Spring Boot for building scalable REST APIs, exploring Hibernate & JPA for database integration, and strengthening my DSA skills in Java to prepare for challenging problem-solving scenarios.
+🌱 Currently focused on building scalable REST APIs using Spring & Spring Boot, working with Hibernate & JPA, and improving DSA skills in Java.

-💡 What drives me is the ability to transform ideas into clean, efficient, and impactful applications, while continuously learning and growing as a developer.

-**Currently focused on:** Spring Boot microservices and system design
-**Based in:** India 🇮🇳
-**Open to:** New opportunities and exciting collaborations
+💡 Passionate about writing clean, efficient code and turning ideas into impactful backend solutions.

+📍 India 🇮🇳 | 💼 Open to opportunities & collaborations

 ---